agnesebonfigli99/LLMs/README.md

+# From Pre-training to Fine-tuning: an in-depth Analysis of Large
-# LLMs in the Biomedical Domain
+Language Models in the Biomedical Domain

-This repository supports the research paper "LLMs in the Biomedical Domain" and contains Python scripts specifically designed for fine-tuning, probing, and comparing attentions of various pre-trained language models in the biomedical sector.
-These scripts are essential for researchers looking to understand the intricacies of language model behavior within this specialized domain.
+This repository supports the research paper "From Pre-training to Fine-tuning: an in-depth Analysis of Large Language Models in the Biomedical Domain" and contains Python scripts specifically designed for fine-tuning, probing, and comparing attentions of pre-trained language models.

 ## Getting Started